MoonriseSoftwareCalifornia/AspNetCore.Identity.CosmosDb/AspNetCore.Identity.CosmosDb/README.md

 ## Install Instructions

-- For the latest install instructions [please see our project website](https://www.moonrise.net).
+- For the latest install instructions [please see the repository README](https://github.com/CosmosSoftware/AspNetCore.Identity.CosmosDb#cosmos-db-provider-for-aspnet-core-identity).
 - Questions and feedback are welcome!
 Please post a message to our to our [project discussion section](https://github.com/CosmosSoftware/AspNetCore.Identity.CosmosDb/discussions).
 We will reply as soon as possible.
 - An example web application that uses this package [is available for download from GitHub](https://github.com/CosmosSoftware/AspNetCore.Identity.CosmosDb).